 - This revamp sees the return of the Y-shaped cable which wraps around the heel of the boot.
 This cable, as more pressure is applied on the laces (particularly the ones fastened to the hooks just above the instep), constricts the heel zone, and, as a result, gives the boot extra ankle and heel support.

 - The crampon connection at the base of the heel received a minor update.
 It is more streamlined and less conspicuous design-wise compared with the previous version.

 - The Vibram outsole providing the boot its traction has been updated in this model as well.
 The aggressive lugs bordering the sole unit are more angular than the last, and the multi-directional protrusions at the center have doubled.

-The Salewa Rapace GTX is a fairly true-to-size, mid-cut mountaineering boot for both men and women.
-It comes in standard width and is offered in a number of different sizes.
+The Salewa Rapace GTX is a mid-cut mountaineering boot for both men and women.
 The ladies' version is built with a female-specific last to deliver a fit based on the unique contours of woman's foot.
 The boot’s lacing system provides custom lockdown and allows for dialed in configurations all the way down to the toe box zone.
 Aside from additional heel and ankle support, the Y cable mechanism also creates a more compact cradle for narrow-footed folks as the laces are tightened just above the instep.

 With Vibram’s Wrapping Thread Combi (WTC) outsole, wearers are promised a kind of surface grip that works over different types of terrain.
 It has aggressive treads that marry quality traction with clever engineering, one that promotes natural ground feel with every step.
 The multi-angular lugs dotting the central part of the outsole are designed to provide and maintain traction from practically every direction.
 The lugs found at the end of the forefoot zone are positioned in such a way that aids wearers during climbs where precise forefoot placements are required.